Skip to content

 Synchronizing your validator

-Get emissions
+7. Get emissions flowing

 Register to the root network using the btcli: